GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: Upgrade to Manifest V3
+title: Migrate to Manifest V3
-subhead: A guide to upgrading Manifest V2 extensions to Manifest V3 extensions.
+subhead: A guide to converting Manifest V2 extensions to Manifest V3 extensions.
-description: A guide to upgrading Manifest V2 extensions to Manifest V3 extensions.
+description: A guide to converting Manifest V2 extensions to Manifest V3 extensions.
-date: 2023-03-08
+date: 2023-03-09
 ---

 This section helps you upgrade an extension from Manifest V2 to Manifest V3, the newest version of the Chrome Extensions platform.
 A summary of the work is provided below with links to pages for each of the task areas.
 There is also a list of new extension features you should consider incorporating into your extension.
 Finally, there is a [migration checklist](/docs/extensions/mv3-migration-checklist) to help you keep track of your work.